Warmseat/warmseat-backend/README.md

     - `Main` > `Staging` > `Local`.
 Everything will be located collectively on each team member's laptop, and when ready will be sent to a staging branch for review before being merged into main.

 4. Will you be using a PR review workflow?
 If so, consider:
+*  How many people must review a PR?
+- We are going to have 1 people review.
+* Who merges PRs?
+- Whoever is the last to approve the PR.
+* How often will you merge?
+- Once we’ve successfully implemented any features then we will ACP and merge.
+* How will you communicate that it’s time to merge?
+- We will discuss what we’ve gotten done and make sure there are no conflicts, and once we collectively agree will merge.

 - How many people must review a PR?
   - We are going to have 1 people review.